opf/openproject-haystack/EXECUTIVE_SUMMARY.md

 ## Conclusion

 OpenProject Haystack represents a transformational investment in project management capability, delivering immediate operational benefits while establishing a foundation for long-term competitive advantage.
-The system's combination of automation, intelligence, and compliance ensures that German federal government projects are delivered with unprecedented efficiency, quality, and regulatory adherence.
+The system's combination of automation, intelligence, and compliance ensures that projects are delivered with unprecedented efficiency, quality, and regulatory adherence.

 **Recommended Action**: Proceed with implementation to realize immediate time savings and risk reduction benefits while establishing leadership position in AI-powered project management.